What Is a CRM for Restaurants and Why Do You Need One?

-Think of a customer relationship management system as your restaurant’s secret weapon for delighting guests and driving restaurant customer loyalty.
+Think of a restaurant customer relationship management system as your business’ secret weapon for delighting guests and driving restaurant customer loyalty.
 When your CRM integrates with the rest of your restaurant’s tech stack, it can gather all kinds of data about your customers – from order frequency and timing, to dietary preferences and restrictions.
 You can then use this powerful information to personalize service, create targeted marketing campaigns, and generate more revenue.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.